FollyBeachBaptist/follybeachbaptist.org/_pages/announcements.md

 Take a break and prepare for tomorrow!

 **Saturday, May 10, 2 - 4 p.m. in the Fellowship Hall**
 This wonderful couple has faithfully ministered to the Folly Beach Community for over a decade and a half.
 Gifts, smiles, and hugs are welcomed and appreciated.
+If you would like to bless Richard and Debbie with an honorarium, please make your checks directly payable to them, not the church.
-Plan to drop in to thank and bless the Summeys!
+Plan to drop in to thank Richard and Debbie and enjoy some sweet fellowship!
 Register [HERE](https://docs.google.com/document/d/1v0g9V4zo0mivIr-P1HZ7SVwUb0r_ihR2rI0_SHBO3pk/edit?usp=sharing)
 <hr>